fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 ### Tues (Oct 3)
 * Richard White, [What is spatial history](http://www.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=29)?
 * David J. Bodenhamer, "The Spatial Humanities: Space, Time and Place in the New Digital Age," 23-38.
+* Dolores Hayden, "Place, Memory, and Urban Preservation," in _The Power of Place_, 44-78.

 ### Thurs (Oct 5)
 * DUE: ~750-word critique of a text analysis / visualization project